 Deciding whether to have breast reconstruction or when to have it will depend on your individual situation.
-Only you, with your doctor and any family or friends you choose to involve, can decide what feels best and is right for you.
+You're the best person to know what feels right for you.

-Some women plan to have reconstructive surgery after their treatment but change their minds as they find that the loss of a breast doesn’t trouble them as much they thought it would.
-Sometimes women decide years after breast cancer surgery that they feel ready to have an operation to make a new breast.
+Some women plan to have reconstructive surgery after their treatment but then change their minds.
+They find that the loss of a breast doesn’t trouble them as much they thought it would.
+Sometimes women decide years after breast cancer surgery that they feel ready to have reconstruction.

-It’s important to have realistic expectations about the possible results of breast reconstruction surgery.
+It’s important to have realistic expectations about the possible results of breast reconstruction.
 It can’t give you a perfect breast.
-A reconstructed breast won’t have any sensation and may not ‘move’ as well as your natural breast.
-Although your surgeon will aim to make the new breast as good a match as possible to your other breast, there may be differences in the size, shape or position of the two breasts.
-In general most women are pleased with the results of their surgery, but some women are disappointed.
+A reconstructed breast won’t have as much sensation and may not ‘move’ as well as your natural breast.
+Your surgeon will aim to make the new breast as good a match as possible to your other breast, but there may be differences in the size, shape or position of the two breasts.
+In general, most women are pleased with the results of their surgery, but some women are disappointed

 Breast reconstruction usually involves having two or more operations over a period of 6–12 months to get the best appearance for your new breast.

-It may be helpful to think about the possible advantages and disadvantages of breast reconstruction before making a decision about whether to have it done.
+It may be helpful to think about the possible benefits and limitations of breast reconstruction before making your decision.